Ranjus-git-tech/Excel-Projects-/README.md

 Exported the Excel analysis to MS Word for documentation and presentation.

+8. Loan Interest Rate Calculator & Visualizer

+This project is an Excel-based loan interest calculator that allows you to calculate loan costs at different interest rates and visualize them using a bar chart.
+It’s designed to help users understand how interest rates impact loan repayment over time.

+Features

+Interest Calculation: Compute loan costs using basic Excel operations like multiplication, addition, and subtraction.

+Dynamic Visualization: Bar chart represents different interest rates and their corresponding loan costs.

+Interactive Data: Easily update the chart by changing interest rates or loan amounts to see real-time changes in cost.

+How It Works

+Input the loan amount and interest rates in the Excel sheet.

+Use Excel formulas to calculate the total cost of the loan for each interest rate.

+The bar chart automatically updates to visualize the cost differences for each interest rate.

+Adjust the interest rates or amounts to explore different scenarios.

+Tools Used

+Microsoft Excel

+Excel formulas: +, -, *, /

+Bar chart visualization

 🚀 Upcoming Projects

 More Excel-based projects are coming soon as I continue practicing and expanding my portfolio.